What If I Take an Overdose of Levalbuterol?

 - Loss of life.

-If you happen to overdose on levalbuterol, seek immediate medical attention.
+If you happen to overdose on this drug, seek immediate medical attention.

 - Levalbuterol 0.63 mg/3 mL vials